pyEdwin/Edureka_SQL_Essentials_training_Certification/README.md

 <p> Retrieve data from table using self-join </p>

-•<p>Retrieve data from employee and department table using inner Join</P>
+<p>Retrieve data from employee and department table using inner Join</P>
 <p> Retrieve data from employee and department table using left join</p>
 <p> Retrieve data from employee and department table using right join</p>
 <p>Join two table using cross join</p>